Could the 4 secrets in this blog post be the difference-maker in landing that job you've been searching for?

 - Add a profile and wallpaper photo and make sure they are professional.
 On the profile photo, do not use photos with family members or friends.
 We all love family photos, but this is LinkedIn, not Facebook.
 For your wallpaper background choose something that displays a little bit more about you.
 For example, I love hiking and mountains so I included a photo I took in Zion National Park.
 With a little playing around in Canva (which is a great free resource!)
 I added a clear one-liner of text that speaks to what I do in my role, “matching people to opportunities”.

-These are just a few of the ways that you can self-assess and start the journey of optimizing your profile.
+These are just a few of the ways that you can self-assess and start the journey of Optimizing LinkedIn.
 Stay tuned for next month’s Part 2 of this blog post on how to continue to optimize your profile and land that job you have been wanting to get!

 Travis Guerra is a Recruiting Manager and Business Development Manager here at SHR Talent.
 He graduated from Lipscomb University and went on to work in Finance before joining the SHR team as a recruiter in 2019.
 Outside of work, he’s an avid outdoorsman and triathlete, and enjoys coffee, kombucha, and adventuring to US National Parks.